Cyprus, Guide • 3 min read • Published on July 26th, 2018

 From this point, the mixture is stirred until it hardens and allowed to set, although there is always an option of adding herbs.
 After ten minutes, the mixture is then placed in a microwave for up to four minutes, at which point the cheese should have a distinct elasticity about its character.
 Finally, the cheese curds can be strained from the dish and left to cool in the fridge for at least two days, while a half-cup of the excess liquid can be used as a natural brine.

 As with the production of wine, the very precise process when it comes to making this cheese is one of the reasons why halloumi is so appealing.
 In fact, this is also one of the main reasons why chefs all over the world consider halloumi for their speciality dish.
 With that said, once it is made, halloumi cheese is best used as an ingredient for an exciting number of meals.
 Here are three halloumi recipes which are easy to remember:

-Omellettes are an incredibly simple meal to cook but the addition of butternut squash and halloumi cheese bring this popular dish to another level.
-Once the squash is fully cooked, add chili, garlic, and halloumi to the egg mixture in a frying pan for five minutes before placing your creation underneath the grill for a few minutes at the end.
+Omelettes are an incredibly simple meal to cook but the addition of butternut squash and halloumi cheese bring this popular dish to another level.
+Once the squash is fully cooked, add chilli, garlic, and halloumi to the egg mixture in a frying pan for five minutes before placing your creation underneath the grill for a few minutes at the end.